golanlevin/60-212/60-212_syllabus_fall2023.md

 As of August 2023, new COVID variants are [on the rise](https://www.cbsnews.com/news/new-covid-2023-variant-eg5-strain-what-to-know/), and [health experts are recommending masking up](https://www.cnn.com/2023/08/23/health/masks-covid-surge-wellness/index.html).
 As we head back to campus, keep in mind that thousands of students are returning from all over the world.
 In light of this, the following policies and suggestions govern our in-person meetings:

 * **Masks** are *very strongly recommended* during the first two weeks of the semester.
 Following the first two weeks, the use of masks is *encouraged*.
 * That said: It's important that we be able to see and hear each other well.
-In the interest of effective interpersonal communication, *feel welcome to lower your mask (if you wish) if you are actively speaking to the entire class.* This is a calculated risk.
+In the interest of effective interpersonal communication, *feel welcome to lower your mask (if you wish) if you are actively speaking to the entire class.* Yes, this is a calculated risk.
 * **Drinks** (especially caffeinated drinks with lids) are permitted; please replace your mask after taking a sip.
 * **Food** is not to be eaten in the classroom.